JuliaPhysics/Measurements.jl/docs/usage.rst

 ``AbstractFloat`` arguments will work out-of-the-box with ``Measurement`` objects as long as they internally use functions already supported by this package.
-However, there are functions that take arguments that are specific subtype of ``AbstractFloat``, or are implemented in such a way that does not play nicely with ``Measurement`` variables.
+However, there are functions that take arguments that are specific subtypes of ``AbstractFloat``, or are implemented in such a way that does not play nicely with ``Measurement`` variables.

 The package provides the ``@uncertain`` macro that overcomes this limitation and further extends the power of ``Measurements.jl``.

-This macro allows you to propagate uncertainty in arbitrary real functions, including those based on `C/Fortran calls
+This macro allows you to propagate uncertainty in arbitrary functions, including those based on `C/Fortran calls
 <http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/>`__,
 that accept any number of real arguments.
 The macro exploits ``derivative`` and ``gradient`` functions from `Calculus